akash-joshi/hn-ui/README.md

 Husky is used to ensure obviously broken code is never pushed.

 ### 3. Server-side Rendering:
 If you check the `server/` folder, you will find the code which is used for SSR.
-Babel and react-dom/server are used to hydrate the JS before sending it to the user.
+Babel and react-dom/server are used to build the initial webpage on server-side before sending it to the client.

+### 4. Github Actions for CI:
+Github Actions is used to lint, build and test each commit to ensure nothing is broken.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).